What is it? Loose Parts Play…

 As an example, on a short walk today, my boys found sticks that they used for drawing in the dirt, to sweep like a broom and for tapping a rhythm.
 They used pebbles as ‘biscuits’ (and also enjoyed feeling and throwing them).
 My kids also found and picked flowers which they made into a small bouquet and subsequently used to mash and make potions.
 They saw some raised patches on the path which they used as a ‘ferry boat’ to launch themselves.

 As you can see, there is a huge range of things that can be used for loose parts and created with them.
 There are many benefits for children.
-If you would find out more, see my post (coming soon) on the many benefits of loose parts play.
+If you would find out more, see my post Benefits of Loose Parts Play.

 Hyndman, B., Benson, A., Ullah, S. & Telford, A. (2014).
 Evaluating the effects of the Lunchtime Enjoyment Activity and Play (LEAP) school playground intervention on children’s quality of life, enjoyment and participation in physical activity.
 BMC Public Health, 2014; 14 (1): 164.